Is Bangladesh Ready For Electric Vehicles: Future of Electric Vehicles in Bangladesh

 Tax incidents for car

-In January 2023, Audi set up Bangladesh’s first EV charging station in Dhaka’s Tejgaon area.
-All types of electric vehicles can charge here.
-Apart from this, there are no other EV charging stations available yet in Bangladesh.
-The government has already finalized a policy for setting up charging stations, including initiatives for new charging stations and battery recycling facilities.
-Apart from government bodies, private organizations can also set up charging stations as per the policy.
-However, authorized EV dealers and importers provide support for home charging unit installation.
-Generally, full electric cars can travel 300km on a single full charge.
+Private organizations can also set up charging stations as per the policy.
+Authorized EV dealers and importers provide support for home charging unit installation.
+Full electric cars can travel 300km on a single full charge.
 Dhaka, the world’s sixth largest city spanning 306 square kilometers, is 20-50 kilometers from Savar, Gazipur, Narayanganj, and Munshiganj.
 Given Dhaka’s traffic, regular commutes within these districts would allow most fully charged EVs to run for 3-4 days without recharging.
-This means Dhaka is already prepared for customers to use EVs regularly.
+This suggests that Dhaka is already prepared for customers to use EVs regularly.

-Additionally, EVs can travel to faraway divisions or districts outside Dhaka with one charge.
-The distances from Dhaka to major cities in the divisions of Sylhet, Chittagong, Barisal, Rajshahi, Khulna, and Mymensingh range from 100-250 km – within the single charge range of most EVs.
-Nearly every EV maker provides a portable charger with the vehicle that customers can carry.
-This allows charging from a regular wall socket, available at homes, hotels, and more.
 Portable chargers can do both level one and level two charging.
 Although level one is quite slow, level two can fully charge an EV in 8-10 hours.
 In other words, you can recharge via the portable charger when traveling outside Dhaka and return.
 In 2022, Bangladesh achieved 100% electricity coverage.
 The country has a power generation capacity of 25,000 MW, producing 12,000-14,000 MW daily as per demand.
 Electricity currently reaches every rural area and char region in Bangladesh.
 Therefore, it is possible to charge a car with a portable charger almost anywhere in the country.

 Charging Levels of EV